 The next day the three of us went out to the bar again and were having an amazing, fun time.
 We went to another bar together in my car.
 I nearly remember everything from that night up until John telling me that he was going to drive which I agreed was safer and I don’t recall anything after that.
 I woke up a few hours later at my house and, apparently, I had blacked out (my first experience to do so).
 I really don’t recall drinking more than the usual amount, which is strange.

 John said not to message Roger about the situation.
 Well, I didn’t listen because I was furious I was being accused of something I wouldn’t do.
 Roger said I touched him and literally had my hands “deep down” there.
 Then he blocked me.
-I asked John why he didn’t confront me about the messages calling Mark attractive, and he told me Mark didn’t want any drama, which I find suspicious…
+I asked John why he didn’t confront me about the messages calling Roger attractive, and he told me Roger didn’t want any drama, which I find suspicious…

 I don’t know what to do.
 John is the only friend I have, and I care about him a lot. — Don’t Remember Being Handsy

 For someone who is in the wrong here, you don’t seem to be as humble and apologetic about your mistakes as you should be.
 Reaching out to Roger to tell him how attractive you think he is when just hours earlier you believed he was your best friend’s boyfriend is pretty low, and I’m not picking up on the appropriate level of remorse from you (and I suspect John isn’t either).
 You’re also very defensive about your behavior the last time the three of you went out, claiming you’d never act the way you’re being accused of while also admitting you blacked out and don’t remember the second half of your night.
 Even your admission about the amount you drank is defensive (“I really don’t recall drinking more than the usual amount, which is strange.”
 It’s actually not strange to not recall things when you’ve had enough to drink to black out.)